 Shares in Ford are up almost 70% year-to-date and many expect its share price to boost again once these new EV models are released.

 SolarEdge Technologies (NASDAQ: SEDG) is one of the world's largest designers and makers of solar inverters which convert renewable energies used by appliances and other electronics.
 The company has recently entered into partnerships and delivered powertrain kits in Europe, making the stock look promising.

 Furthermore, U.S. President Joe Biden's infrastructure plan investment will encourage the use of renewable energy and move the country away from fossil fuels which should result in the solar industry getting a nice boost.
 Great news for SolarEdge.

 Despite these plans, SolarEdge has failed to grow its revenues and profitability due to supply-chain issues resulting in its total residential shipments declining over 10% year-over-year in Q1.
 However, by the end of the first quarter, its total assets of $2.5 billion were almost double its entire debt of $1.4 billion meaning the company still has lots of cash to expand into new markets.
 This stock might be a long play but still has the potential to become a great green investment.

 Want to make some green by investing in eco-friendly companies?
-MyWallSt’s got a long shortlist of market-beating stocks, so you too can accumulate long-term wealth.
-Simply click here for a free trial today.
+MyWallSt's got a long shortlist of market-beating stocks, so you too can accumulate long-term wealth.
+Simply click here for free access today.

 MyWallSt operates a full disclosure policy.
 MyWallSt staff currently holds long positions in companies mentioned above.
 Read our full disclosure policy here.